- Accommodation included

-Another great riding day is ahead of you.
-From the resort ride couple of kilometers to enjoy the splendid view from Wat Thaton over the valley, Kok river, and the vicinity.
-Make the effort and visit the Wat.
-(It’s well worth taking off your riding boots….)
-From Wat Thaton, you follow the main road and have a coffee break at the Hua Luk Royal Project.
-Lunch can be held at The Nest Resort with a beautiful view at the Limestone Mountains in the back.
+Welcome to another great riding day!
+Enjoy the splendid view from Wat Thaton over the valley, Kok river, and the vicinity.
+From Wat Thaton, we follow the main road and have a coffee break at the Hua Luk Royal Project.
+We stop for lunch at The Nest Resort with a beautiful view at the Limestone Mountains.

 At Mae Tang turn right and cross the mountains to Pai.
 This is the beginning of the road to Mae Hong Son, famous for having 1864 bends of varying sharpness.
 Before we reach your hotel stop at an Elephant Camp near Pai.
 Once in Pai, enjoy the pool at the resort.
 After sunset we stroll down along the walking street, taste food from the street food stalls, or enjoy dinner at one of the many restaurants.

 Today is a very scenic riding day.
 Even if the distance is not that long, there are plenty of mountains and switchbacks to explore.
 This is also the second part of the road famous for its 1864 bends of varying sharpness.
 We pass two mountains with two great scenic viewpoints.
 Our journey takes us through some beautiful mountain scenery.
 We arrive at Ban Rak Thai around noon, where we eat lunch in one of the local Chinese restaurants by the little lake.
 They serve delicious Chinese specialties.
 Ban Rak Thai means “the Thai-loving village”, built around a lake on the Myanmar border.
 About yr 800, mainly Chinese settled here after the communist takeover of China, thus some buildings have a distinctively Chinese appearance.